AlfiGoyal/RetailApplicationReactJS/README.md

 ## Environment Setup
 1. Make sure you have Nodejs installed in your machine.
 If not, download the same from the link: (https://nodejs.org/en/)
-2. Clone/Download the Retail-Application repository.
+2. Clone/Download the RetailApplicationReactJS repository.
-3. Open command prompt and go to Retail-Application directory.
+3. Open command prompt and go to RetailApplicationReactJS directory.
 4. Run the command ```npm install```.
 That would also install cypress js for running the testcases.
 5. Next run the command ```npm start``` to launch the application.
 It will automatically open (http://localhost:3000) in your browser.
 It works well on Google chrome as of now.
 6. Open another command prompt and run ```npx cypress open``` to run the automated testcases.
 Click on run all specs button which would automatically start running your test cases.